JohnQHerman/SlippiStatsBot/README.md

 ![image](https://user-images.githubusercontent.com/95893344/221094789-cc47df3b-da51-48df-98db-2eeefd1fb34f.png)

-## Installation
+## Usage

+I host a public instance of this bot on my own hardware, which you can invite to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=881000000000000000&permissions=2048&scope=applications.commands%20bot).

+If you'd like to host your own instance of the bot, follow the instructions below.

 1. Clone this repository to your local machine.
 2. Install dependencies by running `npm install`.

-## Usage

-1. Create a Discord bot and invite it to your server.
+3. Create a Discord bot and invite it to your server.
-2. Add your bot token to the `.env` file.
+4. Add your bot token to the `.env` file.
-3. Start the bot by running `npm start`.
+5. Start the bot by running `npm start`.
-4. Use the `/player` command to retrieve player data, or use the `/leaderboard` command to retrieve the leaderboards for a given region.

 ## Commands